Denodo AI SDK - User Manual

 Linux

-Once inside the virtual environment, we can install the required dependencies.
-For Windows OS, please use requirements_windows.txt and likewise for Linux.
+Once inside the virtual environment, you now can install the required dependencies.

 Basic configuration

-The AI SDK must be able to connect to the Data Catalog to retrieve the data and execute queries against it.
-For this reason, the Virtual DataPort server and the Data Catalog of your Denodo instance must always be running while executing the AI SDK.
+The AI SDK must be able to connect to the Data Marketplace to retrieve the data and execute queries against it.
+For this reason, the Virtual DataPort server and the Data Marketplace of your Denodo instance must always be running while executing the AI SDK.

 Enable cache in Virtual DataPort